nemesisdb/nemesisdb/README.md

 # NemesisDB
 NemesisDB is a session JSON database:

+JSON:
 - All data and commands are JSON
+- Commands are submitted via a WebSocket

+Session:
 - Each session has a dedicated map
 - A session can live forever, but the intent is for each session to have an expiry
 - When a session expires its data is deleted, and optionally the session can be deleted